licq/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image2]
+![not car hog features][image8]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters including include or not spatial bin features, color histogram features, hog features and different parameters of orientation, different color space and finally HSV color space with all features included and orientation 8 has the best performance.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM in code cell 9.
+First, I extracted all features including spatial bins, color histograms and hog features, then I use StandardScaler to scale different features, after that, I split the dataset to train and test with test percent 0.2.
+After that I use the fit method of svc class method to train the model.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I looked at the photos in the test_images folder and see the car position and size and finally I chose to find cars in the y axis 400 to 656 using scale 1.5 and 380 to 572 using scale 1.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?